4 Single gene disorders

 A woman with a haemophilia gene (i.e. an abnormal gene) on only one X chromosome is a carrier (i.e. she is a heterozygote).
 Because she has a normal gene on her other X chromosome, she will still be able to produce enough clotting factor.
 If she passes the X chromosome containing the abnormal gene on to her daughter, then her daughter will also be a carrier.

 If a son inherits the X chromosome with the haemophilia gene from his mother, he will have haemophilia as his short Y chromosome does not have the gene to produce the clotting factor.

 Haemophilia is inherited as an X-linked recessive condition.
-Women carry the abnormal gene and their sons are at 50% risk of inheriting haemophilia.
+Women carry the abnormal gene and their sons are at 50 percent risk of inheriting haemophilia.

 4-37 Can females have haemophilia?

 Yes.
-About 10% of female carriers have signs of mild haemophilia.
+About 10 percent of female carriers have signs of mild haemophilia.
 All patients with moderate or severe haemophilia are males.

 - If a daughter inherits a haemophilia gene from her carrier mother and another from her haemophiliac father, both her X chromosomes will contain the abnormal gene and she will have haemophilia.
 This is very rare.